The Boggo Road Burials Mystery

 Which leads to a bigger mystery...who were they?

-The graves could not pre-date the prison, as they would have been exposed during the original construction works.
-It has been suggested they were the remains of executed prisoners, but Brisbane City Council records clearly indicate that all the prisoners hanged at Boggo Road were buried in lot 6B at South Brisbane Cemetery so I would think that explanation is unlikely.
-They could have been the graves were those of other prisoners who died at the gaol from causes such as suicide, disease or murder.
+These could have been the graves of other prisoners who died in prison from causes such as suicide, disease or murder.
 I have heard it said that they could be bubonic plague victims, but plague victims were quarantined in a building at Colmslie and there is no way the authorities would have held such a person inside a tightly-packed prison.
 Over a hundred inmates died at the site in the 117 years that prisons operated there, some from highly infectious diseases, but the records regarding these burials are incomplete.
 As far as we know, records regarding deaths may also be incomplete.

-The truth is that, if there were graves behind Boggo Road, nobody knows who the people were.
+The truth is that, if there were graves behind Boggo Road, nobody yet knows who the people were.
 Different people may have different theories, but no solid evidence has been provided to back them up.
 The bodies have long gone, but the mystery remains for now.

 For more on this subject, see my article ‘The Dead Outside the Fence: Burying executed prisoners in Brisbane, 1830-1913’, in the Queensland History Journal vol. 20, no.8, November 2008 (Royal Historical Society of Queensland).